Nick3429/Nick3429/README.md

 ## Hi I'm Nick Sofianakos 👋

-I graduated in 2024 from Villanova University with a Bachelor of Science in Computer Engineering, complemented by minors in statistics and Computer Science.
+I graduated in 2024 from Villanova University with a Bachelor of Science in Computer Engineering, complemented by minors in Statistics and Computer Science.

 For any questions regarding the projects in my portfolio, feel free to email me at nsofianakos@gmail.com!